Community Broadcasting Association of Australia

 The Community Broadcasting Association of Australia (CBAA) is the peak body and the national representative organisation for community radio and television stations in Australia.
 The CBAA provide leadership, advocacy and support for members to actively provide independent broadcasting services and to build and strengthen local communities.
 The organisation provides advice and support to community broadcasters regarding a variety of issues.

-The CBAA runs the Community Radio Network, offers a national satellite network, that allows community broadcasters to share and syndicate their content, manages the Australian Music Airplay Project (Amrap), CBOnline, a sector information and research unit, runs the digital radio project and publishes CBX magazine.
+The CBAA runs the Community Radio Network, offers a national satellite network, that allows community broadcasters to share and syndicate their content, manages the Australian Music Radio Airplay Project (Amrap), CBOnline, a sector information and research unit, runs the digital radio project and publishes CBX magazine.
 As the peak body for the sector, the CBAA represents the sector through policy submissions, advocacy and campaigns.

 The Community Radio Network service has been expanded in recent years with the addition of the Digital Delivery Network (DDN).
 This project has allowed community radio stations to record and replay programs, interviews, and music from contributing stations within the network.

 Recently the association has launched a podcast hosting service, C pod.

 The organisation also runs an annual Conference, which brings together representatives from around Australia.